danny1113/FxSwift/README.md

 # Introduction

+Reason to use FxSwift:

+- Lightweight
+- Easy to use
+- Testable
+- Runs on Linux too!
+- `async await` support
+- Error handling with `try catch`
+- Interoperate with Combine

 The core of FxSwift is `Pipe`.
 It's a wrapper that takes a function, transform value and pass to the next chain.

 ```swift